top of page

 NOTE:

-*Justice of the Peace- a local magistrate empowered chiefly to administer criminal or civil justice in minor cases
+*Justice of the Peace- a local magistrate empowered chiefly to administer criminal or civil justice in minor cases.

-*Squire- a man of high social standing who owns and lives on an estate in a rural area, especially the chief landowner in such an area
+*Squire- a man of high social standing who owns and lives on an estate in a rural area, especially the chief landowner in such an area.

-In his personal life, he married Mary Naylor on May 22, 1781, and had two children together.
+In his personal life, he married Mary Naylor on May 22, 1781, and they had two children together.
 Their granddaughter Suzanne was the last Roberts to be born in the "Woodlawn Farm/Plantation."

 Bibliography: